BrinsilElias/jquery-starter/README.md

   `<Project Name>: <Brief Summary of the Work>`
   - Example: `PICO: Implemented responsive design for project`

-- Create a pull request from your feature branch to your respective release branch.
+- Create a pull request from your feature branch to the main branch.